-Travel insurance might not be the first thing that comes to mind when planning a business trip, but having the right policy in place could be a lifesaver if your journey ends up being delayed, cancelled or affected by issues such as lost baggage.
+Travel insurance might not be the first thing that comes to mind when planning a business trip.
+However, having the right policy could be helpful if your journey is delayed, cancelled or affected by issues like lost baggage.

 Here’s everything you need to know about choosing the right business travel insurance.

 Business travel insurance should cover a range of things.

 Gadgets like laptops and phones are often a major component of business travel.
 If you’re taking a few high-value tech items, adding gadget insurance to your policy will cover your gadgets if they’re lost, stolen or damaged on your trip.

 Remember to check if the insurer covers items owned by the business or only items owned by yourself.